jennifer-richards/purple/README.md

 1. Clone this repository locally.
 2. Clone the [ietf-tools/datatracker](https://github.com/ietf-tools/datatracker) repository into another directory.
 Check out the `feat/rpc-api` branch, start the Docker environment, and start the dev server.
+3. [Obtain an xfer database dump](#obtain-an-xfer-database-dump) *(optional, and not generally available)*
-3. Continue using the steps for your preferred IDE:
+4. Continue using the steps for your preferred IDE:
    - [Visual Studio Code](#using-vs-code)
    - [Generic](#using-generic)
-4. [Create demo data](#create-demo-data) if you have not already
+5. [Create demo data](#create-demo-data) if you have not already

+## Obtain an xfer Database Dump
+This step is required if you need a populated database to work with.
+In addition to the steps here, the datatracker's database needs to be populated with a compatible dataset.
+Instructions for that are TBD.

+1. Open a shell _on the host_ (not in the docker container) and navigate to the project root directory.
+2. Run `./refresh_xfer_dump.sh`.
+This will prompt you to authenticate with Azure and download the most recent xfer dump.

+To return to an empty DB as a starting point, remove the `purple.dump` and rebuild your docker environment.

 ## Using VS Code